the-evise/train-map/README.md

 - Context-based state keeps dependencies light and is enough for this scope.
 A dedicated state library is not used.
 - City filtering is exact-match based on the dataset.
 It keeps the UI predictable, but does not support fuzzy search.
-- The map centers on Germany by default.
-When a city is filtered or a station is selected, the view recenters to keep the UX focused.
+- The map centers on Germany by default. `MapController` uses debounced updates to fly to a selected station and fit bounds for filtered results.
+- Station selection is managed in context so list clicks and marker clicks stay in sync.
-- Tests use Vitest and Testing Library.
-Coverage targets key interactions, not full end-to-end flows.
+- Tests use Vitest and Testing Library; coverage targets key interactions and a small integration flow, not full end-to-end runs.
 - Styling relies on Tailwind v4 with a small custom CSS block for the selected marker animation.